-Image Optimisation for a Faster Loading Framer Website
+Image Optimization for a Faster Framer Website

-Image Optimisation for a Faster Loading Framer Website
+Image Optimization for a Faster Framer Website

-Image Optimisation for a Faster Loading Framer Website
+Image Optimization for a Faster Framer Website

-1. Why Image Optimisation Matters in Framer
+1. Why Image Optimization Matters in Framer

-Optimising images isn’t just about reducing file sizes—it’s about improving page load speed, user experience, and SEO performance.
+Optimizing images isn’t just about reducing file sizes-it’s about improving page load speed, user experience, and SEO performance.
 Since 53% of mobile users abandon a page if it takes longer than three seconds to load, unoptimised images can be a silent killer of engagement and conversions.

 1.1 Impact on Load Time & User Experience